Abigael164/Instagram-page/README.md

 ---

-## 🚀 Features
+## Features

-- 🧠 Built with React functional components
+- Built with React functional components
-- ❤ Like button that increments and decrements the like count on click
+- Like button that increments and decrements the like count on click
-- 📷 Sample Instagram-style post layout
+- Sample Instagram-style post layout
-- 🎨 Styled using CSS (responsive and minimal)
+- Styled using CSS
-- 🔄 Real-time like updates without page reloads
+- Real-time like updates without page reloads

 ---

-## 🛠 Technologies Used
+## Technologies Used

 - *React.js* – for building the UI components
 - *JavaScript (ES6+)* – for logic and interactivity